japila-books/apache-spark-internals/docs/core/ContextCleaner.md

   shuffleDependency: ShuffleDependency[_, _, _]): Unit
 ----

-registerShuffleForCleanup registers the given xref:rdd:ShuffleDependency.adoc[ShuffleDependency] for cleanup.
+registerShuffleForCleanup registers the given rdd:ShuffleDependency.md[ShuffleDependency] for cleanup.

 Internally, registerShuffleForCleanup simply executes <<registerForCleanup, registerForCleanup>> for the given ShuffleDependency.

-registerShuffleForCleanup is used when ShuffleDependency is xref:rdd:ShuffleDependency.adoc[created].
+registerShuffleForCleanup is used when ShuffleDependency is rdd:ShuffleDependency.md[created].

 == [[registerForCleanup]] Registering Object Reference For Cleanup